-- Management and administration of the Schemes, including the agreement between the Authority and the Schemes Administrator. - Interpretation of the provisions in the Act and exercise of discretionary powers in relation to any Schemes matters.
+- · Management and administration of the Schemes, including the agreement between the Authority and the Schemes Administrator. - · Interpretation of the provisions in the Act and exercise of discretionary powers in relation to any Schemes matters.

-Details on the outputs and performance measures for these activities can be found on page 7 (Investment) and page 13 (Schemes).
+Details of the outputs and performance measures for these activities are provided on page 7 (Investment) and page 13 (Schemes).